vibhamasti/rsa-encryption/README.md

 ## Compile and execute

-- To compile the program, run `make -f mymake.mk`
+- To create an executable from the makefile, run `make -f mymake.mk`

 - To execute the program, run `./a.out`